-• If there are waiting areas, such as theater lobbies where patrons for the next show may gather, the occupant load for that space is to be determined for that area without fixed seats per Table 1004.1.2 and added to the occupant load assciated with the fixed seats.
-However, if the lobby is a "pre-function" area where the patrons in the lobby will be the same users as those to be seated, we believe the occupant load may be determined by only the number of fixed seats.
-This asssumption should be verified with the Authority Having Jurisdiction early in the design process.
+If there are waiting areas, such as theater lobbies where patrons for the next show may gather, the occupant load for that space is to be determined for that area without fixed seats per Table 1004.1.2 and added to the occupant load assciated with the fixed seats.
+However, per § 1006.2.1.1, if the lobby is a "pre-function" area where the patrons in the lobby will be the same users as those to be seated, the occupant load is to be determined by only the number of fixed seats.

-§ 1004.5 states that outdoor areas, such as dining patios behind restaurants, are to be included in occupant-load calculations and provided with exits.
-When it can be anticipated that the occupants of an outdoor area would be in addition to those occupants inside the building, this occupant load must be added to the egress-capacity calculations.
+§ 1004.7 states that outdoor areas, such as dining patios behind restaurants, are to be included in occupant-load calculations and provided with exits.
+When it can be anticipated that the occupants of an outdoor area would be in addition to those occupants inside the building, this occupant load must be added to the egresscapacity calculations.
 When the occupants can be expected to be either inside or outside, but not both, the capacity need not be additive.